 Part Two What Does a Rehabilitation Nurse Do?

 Job responsibilities vary greatly amongst rehab nurses depending on the place of employment.
-More specifically, rehabilitation nurses perform a variety of specific tasks including,
+More specifically, rehabilitation nurses perform a variety of nursing interventions, including the following:

 - Assisting patients to achieve and maintain maximum function and independence